 I have blurry vision, so when I look at a low resolution image, I can’t distinguish much of anything.
 The same happens when I zoom in on a picture and it’s very pixelated, even when I only zoom in at 250%.
-It’s important to create and use high resolution images for digital content so that users can clearly distinguish what the image is, and zoom in as needed.
-Read my tips on creating and using high resolution images here.
+It’s important to create and use high resolution images for digital content.
+This way, users can clearly distinguish what the image is, and zoom in as needed.

 While you’re at it, add alt text

-You can use beautiful high resolution images as much as you want, but they will be useless to people who use screen readers unless you use alt text.
+You can use beautiful high resolution images as much as you want.
+They will be useless to people who use screen readers unless you use alt text.
 Alt text is a description of an image that is read by screen readers for users that can’t see the screen.
 While automatic alt text is becoming more and more common, it’s still important to check what the alt text says, as it can sometimes be incorrect- for example, a picture of my brother standing in the driveway was registered as being a picture of a car.
-Read more about creating alt text and image descriptions here.

 Create documents with accessibility in mind